marcoverpas/Six_lectures_on_sfc_models/README.md

 - The composition of both consumption and government spending is exogenously defined

-Based on these assumptions, the following additional equations are required to transform Model PC into Model IO-PC:
+Based on these assumptions, a few additional equations are required to transform Model PC into Model IO-PC.

 The vector of unit prices is set exogenously (behavioural) [12]: